 And the downsides?

 Well, more connected devices means more nodes for hackers to try to compromise.
 An internet-accessible pacemaker might be a good idea when you or your doctor need to make some adjustments to your cardiac rhythms, but it's not such a bonus if you're held to ransom at the threat of having it switched off by criminals.
+Or, it could just be a foreign government engaging in cyber warfare with digital collateral damage.

 The double-edged sword that is data also looms more ominously, as this growing army of smart devices records more of it than ever before.
 We'll wear them on our wrists, on our faces, under our skin and we will invite them by the dozen into our homes.